amoseman1/readMegenerator/Develop/README.md

   ## Usage

-  ;fv
+  a walkthrough video and screenshots

   ## Liscense

+  Apache 2.0

   ## Contributing

-  kjdbv
+  Amy Moseman

   ## Tests

-  :KSDJBV
+  npm test

   ## Questions

-  If you have any questions about this repo, open an issue or contact me directly at **SDv**.
+  If you have any questions about this repo, open an issue or contact me directly at **amoseman18@gmail.com**.
-  You can find more of my work at [github.com/SDv](https://github.com/SDv/)
+  You can find more of my work at Github: [amoseman1](https://github.com/amoseman1/)

   [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)